Rami24t/Social-Network-Page-Imitation/README.md

 ### Part 2:

-- Do an imitation of one social network page design in 2022 mainly using CSS and HTML.
+- Do an imitation of one social network page design in 2022 mainly using Tailwind,  CSS and HTML.
+- Make it look good on all screen sizes.

+### Part 3:

+- Do an imitation of one social network page design in 2008 using CSS and HTML.
 - Make it look good on all screen sizes.

 #### Mockup images: